This post was most recently updated on April 12th, 2023

 8. Reduce your Electrical Reliance

 Electricity costs.
 A lot.
 It is very relying-on-someone-elsey (I would say unempowering… but… yeah… puns).
 The amount you pay is somewhat out of your control.
 To counteract this, and to become more self sufficient, you can look at alternate sources of power and have your own energy supply on site, preferably with back-up batteries.
 Solar energy is one of the best ways to become self sufficient and they are a renewable, sustainable energy source.

-- Try to get a place with a wood burner, or better yet a wood-fired cooker like ours!
+- Try to get a house with a wood burner, or better yet a wood-fired cooker like ours!

-- Get a wet back and radiators or central heating pipes.
-The outlay is high, but the running costs are less.
+- Get a wet back and radiators or central heating.
+The initial cost is high, but the running costs are less.

 - Install a solar power system, either as a top up, or disconnect from the grid totally, or at least some panels to heat your hot water.

-- Cook outside in the summer over a well-contained fire.
+- Cook outside in the summer over a well-contained fire or a solar cooker.

 - Swap your appliances for low usage ones.